 Examining variation and perceptions among adult speakers of

 Swedish contemporary urban vernacular

-Master's Thesis, Stockholm University, Department of Linguistics, Supervisor: Kari Fraurud
+Master's Thesis, Stockholm University, Supervisor: Dr. Kari Fraurud

 Abstract | Up to now, adolescent speakers have been the primary focus when researching contemporary variation in the language of Sweden’s urban areas.
 This study contributes to the growing body of research on the topic by examining and reporting on adult speakers of what is here referred to as förortssvenska(English: Suburban Swedish).
 This study focuses specifically on formal speech registers of eight young working-class men from Stockholm along with the perception and reception of their speech by two independent native-listener groups.